OUUEG/ouueg.github.io/membership/join.md

 You may need additional paperwork to dive.
 Please find more information about this including an up-to-date list of medical referees on the [BSAC Medical Matters pages](http://www.bsac.com/medicalmatters/).
 You can also [contact our Diving Officer ](mailto:divingofficer@ouueg.com)for further info.

 But don’t worry – the doctor can certify you as fit for diving unless there is a change in your medical condition.
-In practice, you’d probably only need to see the referee once and then submit a self-declaration every year alongside that initial certificate authorising you to do so.\[/idea\]
+In practice, you’d probably only need to see the referee once and then submit a self-declaration every year alongside that initial certificate authorising you to do so.

 **You are not insured to scuba dive with OUUEG until you provide us with a medical certificate.**